thehapyone/BareBoneSim800/README.md

 getLocation()|String|Gets approximate location of device getLocation()|String|Gets approximate location of device readSIMNumber()|String|Gets sim number stored on sim.
-Returns empty if sim number not found. getBattPercent()|Byte|Battery percentage gorsConnect()|true or false|Connects to APN network gprsDisconnect()|true or false|Disconnects from Gprs network
+Returns empty if sim number not found. checkNewSMS()|true or false|Checks if a SMS has arrived.
+Needs to be call for sms index update previousMessageIndex()|Int|Variable for holding the last stored sms index currentMessageIndex()|Int|Variable for holding the latest sms index getBattPercent()|Byte|Battery percentage gorsConnect()|true or false|Connects to APN network gprsDisconnect()|true or false|Disconnects from Gprs network